kubearmor/KubeArmor/README.md

 * Provide easy-to-use semantics for policy definitions

-KubeArmor provides the ability to monitor containers' processes life cycle and take policy decisions based on that.
-In general, it is much easier to deny a specific action but it is more difficult to allow only specific action while denying all.
+KubeArmor provides the ability to monitor the life cycles of containers' processes and take policy decisions based on them.
+In general, it is much easier to deny a specific action but it is more difficult to allow only specific actions while denying all.
 KubeArmor manages internal complexities associated with handling such policy decisions and provides easy semantics towards policy language.

-* Integrate with network security solutions
+* Support network security enforcement among containers

 KubeArmor aims to protect containers themselves rather than interactions among containers.
 However, using KubeArmor a user can add policies which could apply policy settings at network system calls (connect(), bind(), accept()) level, thus somewhat controlling interactions among containers.